kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/loki.md

 ### timestamp (string, optional) {#lokioutput-timestamp}

-The timestamp that will be applied to the outgoing messages .
+The timestamp that will be applied to the outgoing messages (possible values: current|received|msg default: current).
 Loki does not accept events, in which the timestamp is not monotonically increasing.

-Default:  current
+Default: -

 ### template (string, optional) {#lokioutput-template}